floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_anonymous.md

 ```

-## Kibana access permissions for the anonymous user
+## Dashboards/Kibana access permissions for the anonymous user

-Every Kibana user needs a minimum set of permissions to be able to access Kibana.
+Every Dashboards/Kibana user needs a minimum set of permissions to be able to access Dashboards/Kibana.
 These permissions are defined in the built-in `SGS_KIBANA_USER` role.
 You can assign these permissions by either:

 **Mapping the backend role `sg_anonymous_backendrole` to the `SGS_KIBANA_USER` role.**